WinterAxis/ESV-MD-Bible/The_Bible_esv/27_Daniel/Dan_11.md

 But news from the east and the north shall alarm him, and he shall go out with great fury to destroy and devote many to destruction.

 ###### 45
 And he shall pitch his palatial tents between the sea and the glorious holy mountain.
-Yet he shall come to his end, with none to help him. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Yet he shall come to his end, with none to help him.

 ***